oracle-livelabs/converged/obaas/ocw23/ocw23.md

 ## Learning Path 2: Focus on the backend

-If you would just like to learn about Oracle Backend for Spring Boot, and you do not want to dive into the development topics, you could consider taking this path through the labs:
+If you would just like to learn about Oracle Backend for Spring Boot and Microservices, and you do not want to dive into the development topics, you could consider taking this path through the labs:

 * Complete Lab 1: Provision an Instance
 * In Lab 2: Setup your Development Environment, just complete the two tasks to set up **kubectl** and OCI CLI so you can access your Kubernetes cluster